davidmoreau/VBM/README.md

 # VBM

 This repository accompanies the paper "Volumetric and Surface Characteristics of Gray Matter in Adult Dyslexia and Dyscalculia".
 Files include:
-- gyrif.png: flat map showing Bayes Factors 01 from the cortical gyrification analysis (contrasts all groups with one another)
+- gyrification_BF01.png: inflated brain map showing Bayes Factors 01 from the gyrification analysis (contrasts all groups with one another)
-- gyrif_inflated: same as above, but inflated brain map
+- gyrification_BF01_flatmap.png: same as above, but flatmap
-- sulcus.png: flat map showing Bayes Factors 01 from the cortical sulcal depth analysis (contrasts all groups with one another)
+- sulcal-depth_BF01.png: inflated brain map showing Bayes Factors 01 from the sulcal depth analysis (contrasts all groups with one another)
-- sulcus_inflated: same as above, but inflated brain map
+- sulcal-depth_BF01_flatmap.png: same as above, but flatmap
-- thickness.png: flat map showing Bayes Factors 01 from the cortical thickness analysis (contrasts all groups with one another)
+- thickness_BF01.png: inflated brain map showing Bayes Factors 01 from the cortical thickness analysis (contrasts all groups with one another)
-- thickness_inflated: same as above, but inflated brain map
+- thickness_BF01_flatmap.png: same as above, but flatmap
-- volume.png: flat map showing Bayes Factors 01 from the cortical volume analysis (contrasts all groups with one another)
+- volume_BF01.png: inflated brain map showing Bayes Factors 01 from the gray matter volume analysis (contrasts all groups with one another)
-- volume_brain.png: same as above, but inflated brain map
+- volume_BF01_flatmap.png: same as above, but flatmap

 Link to NeuroVault: https://neurovault.org/collections/4145/